Bored Panda works better on our iPhone app

 6. Duct Tape or Packing Tape

-This DIY solution is perfect for those times when you need to remove pet hair out of clothes in a pinch.
+This DIY solution is perfect for removing pet hair from clothes in a pinch.
 Grab a roll of wide packing tape and tear off a strip.
 Wrap the tape around your hand, sticky side out, creating a makeshift lint roller.
 Pat the tape against your clothes to collect pet hair.
 You may need to replace the piece of tape after it becomes covered in hair.

 While not the most efficient method for large areas, it’s incredibly handy when you discover those stray hairs right before an important meeting or event.